-As a matter of fact, the USDA has identified Vitamin D, calcium, iron and B12 as “nutrients of concern” because many Americans are consistently not getting enough of them—regardless of whether they are vegan or not.
+In fact, the USDA has named four of these nutrients (Vitamin D, calcium, iron, and choline) as “nutrients of concern” because many Americans (99% of whom are not vegan) are consistently not getting enough of them.

 • “Eggs” = two large eggs. (twice as many as USDA sample menu)